 Adversarial coevolution is one of the main challenges of artificial life~\citep{bedau2000open, dorin2024artificial}.
-One of its goal is to create an open-ended artificial process by following a virtuous circle of arms race dynamics~\citep{dawkins1979arms}.
+One of its goals is to create an open-ended artificial process by following a virtuous circle of arms race dynamics~\citep{dawkins1979arms}.

 Some adversarial coevolution algorithms focus on coevolving RL agents on one side and the environments and tasks they must solve on the other~\citep{wang2019poet, wang2020enhanced, chigot2022coevolution, faldoromni}.
 The idea is to generate a curriculum as an open-ended sequence of environments that are neither too easy nor too hard, which enables the discovery of necessary stepping stones.
-Enhanced-POET~\citep{wang2020enhanced} introduces the Performance of All Transferred Agents – Environment Comparison (PATA-EC) measure of adversarial diversity to select interesting environments.
+Enhanced-POET~\citep{wang2020enhanced} introduces the Performance of All Transferred Agents – Environment Comparison (PATA-EC) metric of adversarial diversity to select interesting environments.
 It runs a round-robin tournament to collect fitness scores for all agents across all environments and uses the resulting ranking vector to compare environments.
 The idea is that diverse environments should pose diverse challenges, i.e., yield different rankings of the current agents.
-In this paper, we draw inspiration from PATA-EC to propose a task selection mechanism for GAME and a general measure of adversarial diversity that is not specific to agent-environment problems.
+In this paper, we draw inspiration from PATA-EC to propose a task selection mechanism for GAME and a general metric of adversarial diversity that is not specific to agent-environment problems.

-In comparison to GAME, those works search for a robust agent by generating diverse environments to train on, but do not explicitly aim to illuminate all possible agent behaviors or environments.
+Compared with GAME, these works seek a robust agent by generating diverse training environments but do not explicitly aim to illuminate all possible agent behaviors or environments.